CaiGroup/SeqFISH_GUI/README.md

 ![alt text](view.png)

-## Disclamer

-If you run into any issues running this pipeline, please post an 'isssue' under the issues tab of github or reach out to me on slack.

 ## Description

 This is simple GUI (Graphical User-Interface) that can be used to run a processing pipeline for SeqFISH Data.